 Recipient of U.S. Department of State Special Recognition Award for “…his ecumenical work in favor of mutual understanding, tolerance and peace….”

-Since 1962, Rabbi Arthur Schneier has been the Senior Rabbi of the 125-year old Park East Synagogue, one of New York City’s historic landmark houses of worship and home to one of the leading modern Orthodox congregations in the U.S. and founder of the Rabbi Arthur Schneier Day School.
+Since 1962, Rabbi Arthur Schneier has been the Senior Rabbi of Park East Synagogue, one of New York City’s historic landmark houses of worship and home to one of the leading modern Orthodox congregations in the U.S. and founder of the Rabbi Arthur Schneier Day School.
 He has received many world leaders at Park East, including two Secretaries General of the U.N.
 In 2008, he was host to Pope Benedict XVI, the first ever Papal visit to a synagogue in the U.S. and in 2009 welcomed the Ecumenical Patriarch Bartholomew I.

 Among the countries that have honored Rabbi Schneier for his work are France, Germany, Russia, Austria, Croatia, Italy, Hungary, Poland, and Spain.
 He is the recipient of the U.S. Presidential Citizens Medal and the U.S. Department of State Special Recognition Award, nominated for the Congressional Gold Medal (2013); named as one of the 100 most trustworthy people in the U.S. by the Readers’ Digest magazine poll (2013) and listed as one the most influential rabbis in the U.S. by the Newsweek Magazine (2010-2013).As head of the interfaith Appeal of Conscience Foundation, he has been a consistent and effective voice for peaceful coexistence, inter-ethnic and inter-religious cooperation.
 He served as U.S. Alternate Representative to the United Nations, member of the UN Alliance of Civilizations High Level Group appointed by UN Secretary-General Kofi Annan and Ambassador of the Alliance appointed by UN Secretary-General Ban Ki-moon.